Conrad Palmisano

-Conrad Palmisano (born May 1, 1944) is an American film stuntman and director.
+Conrad Earl Palmisano (May 1, 1948 – January 10, 2024) was an American film stuntman and film director.

 Career

 His career began in 1970 on TV's The Young Rebels.
 In 1972, he was stunt coordinator for The Final Comedown.
 In 1980, he became president of the Stuntmen's Association of Motion Pictures for four seasons.
 He was one of the first engineers toward integrating Academy of Motion Picture Arts and Sciences in 1984.